duongpham17/autoclicker-application/README.md

 6. Package.json file may require a "homapage": "./", while your there check main is also correct, "public/electron.js"

-7. Made 2 files one for production and development in electron.js and swtich "isDevelopment" to true or false.
+7. Made 2 files one for production and development in electron.js and swtich between the two less prone to bugs but more annoying.